 Have you seen the wonderful Australian movie, Shine, based on the life of the amazing pianist David Helfgott?
 All the public saw was a brilliant pianist: a genius.
-But pianists are not machines; they're human beings with emotions and needs and personal lives, and this is the conflict and tragedy explored in Shine.
+But pianists are not machines; they’re human beings with emotions and needs and personal lives, and Shine explores that conflict and tragedy.

-To read more about dealing with confidential sensitive or disturbing subject matter go to: Debriefing confidentially
+To read more about dealing with sensitive or disturbing subject matter go to:

 - Scribing: the importance of good auditory skills